 Do you consider the sequels and/or TLK6NA canon?

-I've never been able to find any of the Six New Adventures books, so I can't say anything about them just yet.
+As for the books, I've never been able to find or read any of the Six New Adventures stories, so I can't say anything about them just yet.

 What do you think of the Kimba controversy?